verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

 ## Use a custom CA

-If you wish to provide your own self-signed CA certificate, you must
+If you wish to provide your own CA certificate, you must

 * (Optional) Create your own signing key pair and CA certificate.